leonardocasini/MultiTarget-Tracking/README.md

 motmetrics | 1.1.3
 opencv-python | 3.4.3.18

-The CNNs code is based on the following GitHub repos:
+The CNNs code is based on the following GitHub repository:

 - [kitti_playground](https://github.com/fedebecat/kitti_playground)